uksystems/uksystems.github.io/workshop/2023/index.md

 ### 15:30--17:00 Session 4: Network and Serverless
 * **"Not so slow TCP (re)start"**, Mihail Yanev (University of Glasgow)
 * **"The Privacy Hazards of Abstraction in the Network Stack"**, Gregor Haywood (University of St Andrews)
-* **"End-to-end Serverless-Native Data Analytics"**, Shengda Zhu & Shyam Jesalpura (equal co-authors, University of Edinburgh)
+* **"End-to-end Serverless-Native Data Analytics"**, Shengda Zhu and Shyam Jesalpura (equal co-authors, University of Edinburgh)
 * **"Load shaving of microservices using serverless"**, Dilina Dehigama (University of Edinburgh)

 **19:00--21:00** Dinner